apache/superset/docs/usertutorial.rst

 ----------

-In this section, we are going to create a line chart to understand the average price of a ticket by month across all the dataset.
+In this section, we are going to create a line chart to understand the average price of a ticket by month across the entire dataset.
 As before, select **New > Chart**, and then tutorial_flights as the datasource and Line Chart as the visualization type.